oskitone/higher_lower/assembly_guide/docs/3d-printing-parts-and-slicing.md

 ---
 id: 3d-printing-parts-and-slicing
 title: 3D-Printing Parts and Slicing
-description: How to 3D-print your Scout's parts.
+description: How to 3D-print your Higher Lower's parts.
 sidebar_label: Parts and Slicing
 slug: /3d-printing-parts-and-slicing
 ---